jfhbrook/public/old-memes/viu/README.md

 ## why?!

-"but josh, why don't you use [sidre sorhus's term-image](https://github.com/sindresorhus/term-img), which is in pure javascript?
+"but josh, why don't you use [sidre sorhus's terminal-image](https://github.com/sindresorhus/terminal-image), which is in pure javascript?

-term-image is great, but it has fewer features than viu - namely, viu supports [kitty's](https://sw.kovidgoyal.net/kitty/graphics-protocol/) graphics protocol in addition to iterm's.
+terminal-image is great, but it has fewer features than viu - namely, viu supports [kitty's](https://sw.kovidgoyal.net/kitty/graphics-protocol/) graphics protocol in addition to iterm's.